snpsuen/Kubeflow_quickstart/README.md

 * Small footprint: Kind Kubernetes(1.32 or later) on a compute instance or VM, etc of 4GB memory and 20GB free disk space
 * A working Pytorch notebook on Google Colab or Jupyter

-The exercise may serve as a entry template for future extension to other Kubflow compoents like Katib, Model Registry or more complicated train jobs.
+The exercise may serve as a entry template for future extension to other Kubflow components like Katib, Model Registry or more complicated train jobs.

 ### TL; DR